Financial Transparency, or

 Whenever our income exceeds $25,000, we complete a Form 990-EZ, which is an overview of our activities, governance, and detailed financial information.
-On Page 2, Part III you can find a description of how we spent money in our three largest programming areas in Fiscal Year 2019.
-Our FY21 990-EZ will be available January 2022.
+On Page 2, Part III you can find a description of how we spent money in our three largest programming areas in Fiscal Year 2021.

 What Are Our Future Financial Plans?